blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 ![](./images/dunn-test-results-graph-visualization.png)

 From the graph, it can be seen that when `NoOfCommittees` is 256, `InclusionDistanceAvg` takes the largest values with statistical significance.
-Therefore, ceteris parius (all else being unchanged), this value as the `NoOfCommittees` (which translates into 256/32=8 committees per slot throughout the epoch) does *not* seem favorable.
+Therefore, ceteris paribus (all else being unchanged), this value as the `NoOfCommittees` (which translates into 256/32=8 committees per slot throughout the epoch) does *not* seem favorable.
 On the other hand, `NoOfCommittees` being 352 (which translates into 11 committees per slot throughout the epoch) seems to give the least `InclusionDistanceAvg`.
 Therefore, the value of 11 seem favorable as the number of committees per slot, throughout the epoch.
 Yet, there are certain other considerations, such as the committee sizes and the epoch, to be taken into account before a solid recommendation.
-Aactually, these three are all tied to each other, because each validator is expected to serve as attester exactly once in each epoch.
+Actually, these three are all tied to each other, because each validator is expected to serve as attester exactly once in each epoch.
 Yet, we *can* conclude that *committee size is associated with inclusion distance*.

 Similar to the analysis of `InclusionDistanceAvg` against the `NoOfCommittees`, a similar analysis was conducted for `InclusionDistanceStdDev`, whose scatter plot and  best-fit polynomial function are provided below.
 Due to space considerations, the full analysis on this is not included in the article.